-Robert D. Rose is a partner in the firm's San Diego office and specializes in white collar criminal defense and trials of complex business litigation, in the state and federal courts.
+Robert D. Rose is Of Counsel in the firm's San Diego office and specializes in white collar criminal defense and trials of complex business litigation, in the state and federal courts.

 Areas of Practice

 Mr. Rose was a federal prosecutor for twelve years, followed by the last twenty-seven years as a defense attorney.
 He has prosecuted organized crime figures, utilizing electronic surveillance, informants, witness protection and grand juries.
 He has tried cases as a cross-designated Deputy District Attorney.
 He convicted J. David Dominelli, responsible for an $80 million Ponzi scheme involving international arbitrage and bankruptcy fraud.
 As a defense attorney, he represents clients with criminal and civil exposure from governmental inquiries.
 He defended Gary Naiman, the president of Pioneer Mortgage, a $200 million Ponzi scheme involving collateralized mortgage pools.

 Mr. Rose represents targets, witnesses, stock issuers, and professionals in pre-filing investigations conducted by securities regulators, as well as in filed actions.
 He has defended: corporate officers charged with accounting fraud; options backdating and insider trading; issuers engaged in real estate promotion; a law firm whose clients sold commodities contracts; telemarketers selling unregistered securities; a registered representative selling variable annuities from an insurance agency; an insurance company selling unregistered securities; the directors of a conglomerate, sued for breaches of fiduciary duty in a hostile takeover by a publicly traded corporation; accountants and lawyers accused of making misrepresentations.